The loyal German Shepherd temperament makes this breed a very popular family pet in the United States.

 Alert, Intelligent and Trainable

 The German Shepherd is a highly intelligent breed.
-Happily, they are very willing to apply this intelligence when being trained.
+Happily, German Shepherds are very willing to apply their intelligence when being trained.
 And as a result, you should expect that they will require regular mental stimulation.

 Well-built, Strong and Energetic

 German Shepherds are big dogs.
 They are athletic and strong, with all the qualities of a great working dog.
 They usually excel, physically and mentally, when working.

 Consequently, if you plan to include one in your family, it is essential that you budget at least one hour a day for physical activity with your GSD.